antbro123/stock-analysis/README.md

 ## Overview of Project
 The goal of this project is to assist Steve, a recent Finance graduate, with analyzing the his parents investment.
 His parents have invested into one stock (ticker symbol: **DQ**) in an area that they are passionate about.
-Steve wants to explore this investment and opportunities to diversify.
+Steve wants to explore this investment for current and future profitability and also explore opportunities to diversify.

 ## Results
 ### 2017 vs 2018 Stock Performance